basilhendroff/truenas-iocage-letsencrypt/README.md

 An acme.sh server and a collection of utilities for issuing and renewing Let's Encrypt certificates for a variety of devices on the local network including:
 1. [FRITZ!Box](https://github.com/basilhendroff/truenas-iocage-letsencrypt/blob/main/includes/FRITZ!BOX.md) (Only tested on a FRITZ!Box 7490, but this should work for the majority of non-legacy FRITZ!Box models).
 2. [HP iLO](https://github.com/basilhendroff/truenas-iocage-letsencrypt/blob/main/includes/HPILO.md) (Only tested on iLO 4 on HP Gen8 microservers, but this should work for all RILOE II/iLO versions up to and including iLO 4).
+3. [FreeNAS/TrueNAS](https://github.com/basilhendroff/truenas-iocage-letsencrypt/blob/main/includes/TRUENAS.md) (Tested on FreeNAS 11.3 and TrueNAS 12.0, but this should work for all versions From 11.1)

 Once you've confirmed the installation of the acme.sh server, click on any of the above hyperlinks of interest for detailed deployment instructions.